UNDERSTANDING POWER OF ATTORNEY (PoA)

 ❌ make decisions before the PoA is legally registered

-Most families don’t know this — and some professionals act as if none of it exists.
+Some professionals act as if none of this exists.

 3. Adults with Incapacity (Scotland) Act 2000 — Your Rights